Zexyp/Blender-Pjavel-Theme/README.md

 # Pjavel Theme
-This is a blender addon with my theme.
+This is a blender extension with my theme.

 ![screenshot](screenshot.png)